BenDo2006/SCARA-LP/README.md

 ---

-## What This Project Demonstrates
-- Electromechanical system integration
-- Mechanical troubleshooting and root cause analysis
-- System-level debugging and performance optimization
-- Hands-on assembly, testing, and validation

----

 ## Overview

-SCARA-LP is a modular 3-DOF SCARA robotic platform built as a complete electromechanical system for automation, testing, and iterative prototyping.
+SCARA-LP is a modular 3-DOF robotic platform developed as a complete electromechanical system for automation, testing, and iterative prototyping.

 The system uses a belt-driven 2-DOF arm with a Z-axis end effector, powered by DC motors with encoder feedback and controlled through a custom motor driver and microcontroller architecture.

-The design emphasizes **debuggability, maintainability, and open control access**, allowing direct interaction with motor control signals and encoder feedback for external controller integration.
+The design emphasizes **debuggability, maintainability, and open control access**, enabling direct interaction with motor control signals and encoder feedback for system tuning and external controller integration.

 ---